 Despite being a grammar school, we are not an exam factory.
 Creativity is not squeezed out in the push for the traditional view of academic success and our music, drama and art departments are thriving.
 You can read more about our approach to the arts in my article for the Chartered College of Teaching.

 We are rightfully proud of the supportive and caring pastoral system that complements the wealth of learning and extra-curricular activities provided by the dedicated staff.
 Our common goal is to help our students grow and develop into successful young adults, with a pride in their school, and in themselves.

 I invite you to visit our school, where you will see and feel what makes us remarkable.

-You can meet our Deputy Head Girls, Presha and Kirsty, and the rest of our Senior Prefect team here!
+You can meet our Deputy Head Girls, Yasmin and Grace, and the rest of our Senior Prefect team here!